John A. Harman: Civil War

 Harman became Stonewall Jackson's quartermaster when the general took command at Harpers Ferry in the spring of 1861, and he was commissioned as Captain, Assistant Quartermaster, PACS.
 General Jackson personally recruited Harman for the post of quartermaster although he was by no means a willing recruit; at the beginning of the war he wanted to go back to his business, later he would have preferred to fight as a combat officer.
 Nevertheless, Stonewall persuaded Harman, and General Robert E. Lee appointed him.
+It was Harman who secured two sorrel horses for Jackson in May 1861 from a Union supply train.
+The smaller of the two horses, "Little Sorrel" became Jackson's famed mount until his death in May, 1863.

 Soon promoted to Major, Harman was well known for his efficiency as well as his profanity.
 Despite Jackson's appreciation of Harman's talents as supply and transport officer, the relationship between the two men was not smooth.
 Harman proved a critical observer of Jackson's tactical performance.
 After the battle of McDowell 1862, Harman wrote to his brother that, "We have been worsted by miss-management.
 I am more than ever satisfied of Jackson's incompetency."
 During Jackson's Valley Campaign, Harman received 48 hours leave because his children were sick with scarlet fever.
 When he came home to Staunton, he found two children dead and two seriously ill.
 Harman requested extension of his leave, but it was denied.
 When later one of the children died, he requested leave to attend the funeral, but it was again denied.
 Another source of friction was Harman's habitual use of profanities.

 After Jackson's death, Harman served as Quartermaster to General Richard S. Ewell.
 Sometimes he also served as Acting Chief Quartermaster to General Lee.